Constellation

 Finally, the taller one of them blinked, and looked at the other.
 “I’m terribly sorry, Miss Collins, but I have to go,” said Detective Park.
 She nodded apologetically.

-“It’s fine, Detective,” Sam answered.
+“It’s fine, Detective,” Sam answered with a little shrug.
 “Thank you for checking in on me.
 Between you and Dr Ferrier looking after me, I’m feeling much better now.”

 Detective Park smiled impishly.
 “Just trying to make sure you’re okay.
 You didn’t have it easy the last couple of days.”